Austinmc41/kpler/README.md

 Run Script

+(make sure python 3 is installed)
-cd into csv_script
+1. cd into csv_script

-1. `python post_vessels.py`
+2. run `python post_vessels.py`
-2. wait
+3. wait
-3. see file.txt for output (can use prettfier tool to increase readabiity and ease of finding errors w/ cmd + f)
+4. see file.txt for output (can use prettfier tool to increase readabiity and ease of finding errors w/ cmd + f)

 Unit tests